Harshan1823/FinancialNumericEntityRecognition/README.md

 ### Model Staging and Production:

 The models go through stages of development, from initial training to staging and eventually production deployment.
 We manage these stages using MLflow and Vertex AI, ensuring that our models are robust, efficient, and scalable.

+## Deployment Process:

+## Model Deployment:

+- Configure necessary environment variables (eg: Project, Bucket, Service Account, Container)
+- Initialize the Google Cloud AI platform.
+- Containerize the training job to build container image
+- Push the image to artifact registry
+- Run the container of training job in Vertex AI
+- Deploy the model
+- Expose the endpoint

+## Model Serving:

+- Define and containerize a Flask web application, containing a form to get input
+- Deploy the app on a Kubernetes cluster
+- On submit, access the deployed model through an API and return predictions
+- Render the results on the web application